A Yorkshire Terrier will begin to lose teeth at the age of 4 months and this phase is usually complete by the age of 8 months.

 During this time, your Yorkie may chew on anything that he or she can get their mouth on.
 They will be experiencing extreme itching and discomfort...without other options, they will stop at nothing to chew on something...anything... that offers relief.

-Those who say, "My dog just tore apart my shoes!" would not need to say this if the shoes were put out of reach during the ages of 4 months to 8 months.
+Those who suffered through a favorite pair of shoes being gnawed on, would not be upset if those shoes were put out of reach during the ages of 4 months to 8 months.

 Every single object that can be moved out of place should be.
 Find new homes for shoes, pocket books, clothes, magazine racks, keys, briefcases, gym bags, and anything else that you may have on the floor or placed where a puppy can reach the object.